SoufianeOuani/Cpp_Level-2_Courses/README.md

 # Cpp_Level-2_Courses
-This repository i about some Cpp courses.
+This repository is about some Cpp courses.